 Crisis can be in the form of a team member having an emotional breakdown, a major customer making an unexpected or urgent demand, or it could be as critical as experiencing the death of a loved one.

-When faced with a crisis, how a leader responds has a major impact on others perceive them as a leader, and whether they will be able to follow them in the future.
+When faced with a crisis, how a leader responds has a major impact on how others perceive them as a leader, and whether they will follow them in the future.

-The Commissioner handed down a lifetime ban to the owner from attending any NBA games plus imposed the maximum fine that could be given, and promised that he would do everything in his power to force the owner to sell the team so that he wouldn’t have any further involvement with the team or the NBA.
+The Commissioner handed down a lifetime ban to the owner from attending any NBA games and imposed the maximum fine that could be given.
+He also promised he would do everything in his power to force the owner to sell the team so he wouldn’t have any further involvement with the team or the NBA.

 Using this situation as an example, here are five ways great leaders manage crisis situations so that any loss or damage to a company or brand is minimized and/or mitigated.

 Great leaders really differentiate themselves from other leaders through the way they handle crises.
-When a leader is able to come through a crisis unfazed, strong and confident, they are more likely to influence others to follow their lead.
+When a leader can come through a crisis unfazed, strong and confident, they’re more likely to influence others to follow their lead.

-Question: Who are example of leaders who have handled crisis situations effectively?
+Question: Who are examples of leaders who have handled crisis situations effectively?